RouleThomas/Akizu_Lab/001_EZH1_project/003__CutRun/labtone.md

 --> **`THOR_WTvsKO_Keepdup_TMM` = no SF normalization VS `THOR_WTvsKO_Keepdup` = SF applied** --> `THOR_WTvsKO_Keepdup` more diff.boud sites.
 Accordingly no diff. bound sites found in `THOR_WTvsHET_Keepdup_TMM` !!
 But many for `THOR_WTvsKHET_Keepdup`: **Better to apply spike-in SF (from DiffBind_TMM)**

+--> Keepdup vs unique_Keepdup: Both works well, notably at high qvalue like 25; we observed increase in HET and decrease in KO!!!

 **Check on IGV how it look with different qvalue; FC treshold**

 --> Optimal qvalue=10-15; and NO FC treshold for now.

 ### Assign THOR-diff peaks to genes and check expression

-XXXXX LETS GO HERE AND CHECK keepDup and non spike in

 Now let's compare RNAseq (expression) and CutRun for THOR qval 15 among others:
 - Filter HETvsWT and KOvsWT diff bound genes into **gain and loss H3K27me3**